Koredotcom/docs/docs/gale/models/fine-tune-models/deploy-a-fine-tuned-model.md

     * In the Prompt Playground to compare prompts against commercial, open-source, or any other fine-tune model.

-    * In the agents flow builder via the Gen AI Node.
+    * In an agent in the agent flow builder via the Gen AI Node.